 Hedonic pricing has potential for valuing certain wetland functions (e.g., storm protection, groundwater recharge) in terms of their impact on land values, assuming that the wetland functions are fully reflected in land prices.

 The disadvantage of this method is that Application of hedonic pricing to the environmental functions of wetlands requires that these values are reflected in surrogate markets.
 The approach may be limited where markets are distorted, choices are constrained by income, information about environmental conditions is not widespread and data are scarce

-Production function approach.
+> Production function approach.

-This method estimates the value of a non-marketed resource or ecological function in terms of changes in economic activity by modelling the physical contribution of the resource or function to economic output.
+This method estimates the value of a non-marketed resource or ecological function in terms of changes in economic activity by modeling the physical contribution of the resource or function to economic output.

 Production function approach is widely used to estimate the impact of wetlands and reef destruction, deforestation and water pollution, etc., on productive activities such as fishing, hunting and farming.
 This method however, requires explicit modelling of the 'dose-response' relationship between the resource or function being valued and some economic output.
 Application of the approach is most straightforward in the case of single use systems but becomes more complicated with multiple use systems.
-Problems may arise from multi-specification of the ecological-economic relationship or double counting marketed good can be substituted for a non-marketed good.
-The indirect substitute approach also relies on a substitute good, but if the latter is not exchanged in the market, its value is inferred in terms of a change in economic output (i.e., the direct substitute approach combined with the production function approach).
-These approaches may provide a rough indicator of economic value, subject to data constraints and the degree of similarity or substitutability between related goods.
+Problems may arise from multispecification of the ecological-economic relationship or double counting

-Related good method.
+> Related good method.

 It involves the use of information about the relation-ship between a non-marketed good or service and a marketed product to infer value.
 The barter exchange approach relies on actual exchange of non-marketed goods.
-The direct substitute approach simply assumes that a
+The direct substitute approach simply assumes that a marketed good can be substituted for a non-marketed good.
+The indirect substitute approach also relies on a substitute good, but if the latter is not exchanged in the market, its value is inferred in terms of a change in economic output (i.e., the direct substitute approach combined with the production function approach).